varun1724/task-manager/README.md

 ### Navigation Diagram
 ![Navagation Diagram](https://user-images.githubusercontent.com/111487418/236964289-99dc8ef3-c7df-4871-867f-4f7e66d85874.png)

-The user is able to navegate between the month and day screens by either clicking on the individual dates or the back button on the date screen.
+The user is able to navigate between the month and day screens by either clicking on the individual dates or the back button on the date screen.
 From both the day and month screen, the user is able to access the goals screen by clicking on the goals text on the side of the calendar.
 The user is able to turn back to either to day or month screen from the goals screen by pressing the back button.
 From the day, month and goals screen, users are able to add new events/goals by clicking the respective buttons, and are also able to turn by either clicking the confirm button or the cancel button to return without adding anything.

 ### Screen Layouts